Continuous cutting plane algorithms in integer programming: Conclusions

 In this paper, we proposed an alternative way of finding cutting planes for mixed-integer linear programs, where parameters are optimized so that a subadditive neural network acts as a good cut-generating function.
 Besides the theoretical interest of this point of view, and its intriguing potential connection with machine learning, we also show that the problem can be solved in practice, albeit at high computational cost.

-For concreteness, we chose in this paper to illustrate our ideas with the well-known Gomory mixed-integer cuts.
-In practice, however, the ideas can be applied to any continuously parametrized family of cuts that are induced by a subadditive function, such as Chv\'{a}tal-Gomory cuts, or even others that do not correspond to any known family.
+As mentioned in Section \ref{sec:ccp-opt}, we chose in this paper to illustrate our ideas with the well-known Gomory mixed-integer cuts.
+In practice, however, we could really consider any family of cuts induced by subadditive, non-decreasing, centered functions, such as Chv\'{a}tal-Gomory cuts, or some that might not have been previously considered in the literature.
 For example, we experimented with the family $\zeta_{W, v}(y) = \log(1+\phi_{W, v}(y))$.
-We found that on the 2-matching and small MIPLIB3 instances, these ``logarithmic'' GMI cuts often yielded superior results, which we believe is due to yielding a loss landscape that is easier to navigate for gradient descent.
+We found that on the 2-matching and small MIPLIB3 instances, these ``logarithmic'' GMI cuts often yielded superior results, which we believe could be due to yielding a loss landscape that is easier to navigate for gradient descent.
 Thus, there is a wide room for experimentation, and it is possible that the best families for a ``continuous'' approach are quite different than those that were best for classical approaches based on sequential LP solving.

 Moreover, although this work does not represent machine learning \emph{per se} -- with machine learning being defined as the study of statistical generalization -- it is clear that the connection with deep neural networks suggests many potential ideas that could be applied to this line of work.
 To name a simple one, one could imagine adding a $L_1$ regularizer term in problem \eqref{eq:continuous-cuts-optimization} as to encourage the weights, hence the cuts, to be sparse.
 We do not doubt that many other interesting ideas could be found.